ahmedkaludi/wp-multilang/readme.txt

 Please try WP Multilang in a test-environment before activating it on an existing production site and always make a backup before activating!

+== Bug Reports ==

+Bug reports for WP Multilang are [welcomed on GitHub](https://github.com/ahmedkaludi/wp-multilang/issues).
+Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/wp-multilang` directory, or install the plugin through the WordPress plugins screen directly.